Full treatise image

 The first in-depth catalogue of our Gaelic manuscripts by Donald Mackinnon, Professor of Celtic in Edinburgh, entitled 'Descriptive Catalogue of the Gaelic Manuscripts in the Advocates Library, Edinburgh, and elsewhere in Scotland'.
 It is arranged by subject rather than by manuscript number and uses an older Roman numbering system.
 Its use as a catalogue is therefore not the most straightforward, but the descriptions of the manuscripts are scholarly and still valuable.
-For more on the numbering systm see the 'Note on reference numbers' section and the Gaelic reference number concordance (PDF: 8 pages; 35 KB).
+For more on the numbering systm see the 'Note on reference numbers' section and the Gaelic reference number concordance (PDF) (35 KB: 8 pages).

 You can find one annotated copy of this catalogue with cross-references to modern reference numbers on the open shelves in the Special Collections Reading Room.
 The Internet Archive also has Mackinnon's catalogue online.
 Our reference number concordance will allow you to identify both our modern reference numbers and the relevant pages in Mackinnon's catalogue.